run-llama/llama_index/docs/reference/indices/vector_store.rst

 Vector Store Index
 ==================

-Below we show the vector store index class; it is the main interface for specifying a vector store index.
-To specify a vector store index, you must also specify a Vector Store, shown below.
+Below we show the vector store index classes.

-We still maintain the some vector store index class for backwards compatibility.
+Each vector store index class is a combination of a base vector store index class and a vector store, shown below.

-However, these classes are deprecated and will be removed in a future release.
+NOTE: the vector store is currently not user-facing but will be soon!

 .. toctree::
    :maxdepth: 1

    vector_stores/stores.rst
-   vector_stores/old_indices.rst
+   vector_stores/base_index.rst

-.. automodule:: gpt_index.indices.vector_store.base
+.. automodule:: gpt_index.indices.vector_store.vector_indices
    :members:
    :inherited-members:
    :exclude-members: delete, docstore, index_struct, index_struct_cls